 A 57-year-old mother of two was killed when a sanitation truck flipped over onto her vehicle.
 The operator knowingly drove a truck which had defective brakes.

-Successfully proving negligence during a trucking accident claim could result in compensation for your past and future medical bills, lost income, property damages, and pain and suffering.
+Successfully proving negligence during a truck accident claim could result in compensation for your past and future medical bills, lost income, property damages, and pain and suffering.
 You may also be eligible for punitive damages if the defendant was grossly negligent or reckless.
 Although a claim will not reverse your damages, it can help you and your family move forward.

 Contact our NYC law firm if you believe someone else may be responsible for your truck accident losses.
 Whether you suffered catastrophic injuries or lost a loved one, we can help.
 Let us review your case for free during a no-obligation consultation.
 Call (212) 732-9000 anytime to set up your appointment.